jolicode/docker-starter/README.md

       run: echo "${{ secrets.GITHUB_TOKEN }}" | docker login ghcr.io -u $ --password-stdin
 ```

-#### Using the cached images
+#### Using the cached images in GitHub action

-Images built when using the Docker Buildx will have a different hash than the one built with the classic Docker build.
+Images layers built when using the Docker Buildx will have a different hash than the one built with the classic Docker build.
 Then you will need to use a more recent version of the Docker binary to use the cached images by either:

 * Use buildx in each GitHub action workflow step